 Medellin is located in the Northern part of Cebu Province, Philippines.
 The 2nd class and is one of the nine municipalities comprising the 4th Congressional District of Cebu Province.
 It is bounded on the west by Tañon Strait, on the east by Camotes Sea and on the south by Bogo.

-Medellin isn’t rare to me well in fact the place is somehow close to mine as it always linger in my mind as what does the place looks like in recent time.
-I could not remember anymore my exact age when did my last visit in Medellin.
-I had gone there once I was a little – in the birth place of my father at Kawit, Medellin, Cebu.
-That was during the burial of my lolo (a Visayan dialect) or grandfather as the english term.
+Medellin isn’t rare to me.
+Well in fact the place is somehow close to my heart as it always lingers through my mind of how the place looks like in recent time.
+I cannot remember anymore what my exact age the last time I visit to Medellin.
+I’ve been there once I was a little in the birth place of my father in Kawit, Medellin, Cebu.
+It was during the burial of my lolo (a Visayan dialect) or grandfather as an English term.

 When my former travel buddy introduced me his plan for a vacation to Medellin, actually I did not react nor opposed to him.
-I just actually go with the flow with wonders and mixed emotion of excitement and surprises as to what’s in store in Medellin.
+I just had to actually go with the flow with wonders and mixed emotions.
+I was excited also and been looking forward for surprises as to what’s in store in Medellin.
 I was also eager to visit the homeland of my father then.
-In particular, I don’t have really much knowledge about Medellin, but after our superb experience/getaway associated with fun and lots of excitement during the 3-day trip in Medellin, thus, you would not forget to note of how you’ve got to amaze by what Medellin has now become.
-I brought pride and admiration after I went back home in Mandaue City.

-And now I’ve got more stories to tell about the town of Medellin.
-Wish to visit there once again and hopefully sometime I can bring along my entire immediate family members and other relatives with pride.
+And now I’ve got more stories to tell you about the town of Medellin.
+I wish to visit there once again and hopefully sometime I would be much happier if I could bring along my entire immediate family members and other relatives with pride.

 I would like to refer you to the resort that we visited during our vacation, the name of the resort is Palms Seaside Inn and Resort at Nipa beach – Mahawak, Medellin, Cebu.
 The resort is well organized, semi luxury type and room rates is just worth your pay.
 Each room has a unique features and with exclusive toilets.
 If you prefer to stay in a non cozy and not so expensive rooms, they have available rooms in your time of respite.